kalenpatton/gt-sustainability-tour/README.md

 ### KNOWN BUGS
 - There is no way to log out of the administrator panel.
 The logged-in user’s session will expire when the browser is closed or one hour has passed since the log in.
+- Typographic characters are not supported.
+When editing or adding sites in the adminstrator panel, apostrophes and quotes should be typed directly into the text box and not copied from a word processor.

 ## Install  Guide - Version 1.0
 ### PREREQUISITES: